Fall in Love Like a Comic!: Plot

 The story centers around the relationship between Rena and Tomoya.
-Rena is your not-so-typical high school student because she is also a popular manga artist, who while drawing love scenes, bumps into also popular Tomoya.
+Rena is a high school student and also a popular manga artist.
+While drawing love scenes, she bumps into the popular boy Tomoya.
 She quickly runs away from him but forgets her draft in the process.
 But when her publisher mentions that she doesn't put enough feeling into her works, she decides that she wants to improve her manga artist career by getting some hands-on experience in love.
 She goes back to find her work and discovers that Tomoya now knows she is a manga artist.
 While there, she asks him to become her boyfriend to help her with her manga.
 Tomoya agrees and a few days later a jealous girl tries to hurt Rena when Tomoya takes her out for a date.
 He rescues her and takes her to his house.
 Later on, Rena sees him with another girl and thinks Tomoya doesn't want to be her boyfriend anymore, not realizing that the girl is his older sister.
 She starts avoiding him and soon Tomoya is becoming annoyed.
 A few days later he demands to know what happened.
 She then publicly professes her love to him.
 A few weeks after that, one of Rena's manga has the opportunity to be a drama on television.
 Her manager asks Rena to ask Tomoya about being an actor in the movie.
 He agrees to have a look, and ends up securing the role.
 In the middle of the filming, Rena becomes upset that Tomoya is being intimate with another girl, even though it's only acting.
 Tomoya assures her that he will never leave her.